Alabama Families for Recess

 There are many successful models of schools that include both daily recess and rich academic experience, including International Baccalaureate (IB) schools.
 As stakeholders genuinely interested in working toward what is best for our community, we urge our school administrators to include daily recess in every elementary school day.

-We, the undersigned current and future parents and caregivers of students in the Mobile County Public School System (MCPSS), taxpayers, and residents of Mobile County, do hereby petition the Mobile County School Board and Superintendent Martha Peek to mandate a daily schedule time for all students in Pre-Kindergarten through grade 5 to have at least 20 consecutive minutes of supervised, safe, and unstructured free-play recess PER DAY, 5 days per week, and preferably outdoors (weather permitting).
+We, the undersigned current and future parents and caregivers of students in the Mobile County Public School System (MCPSS), taxpayers, and residents of Mobile County, do hereby petition the Mobile County School Board and Superintendent Chresal Threadgill to mandate a daily schedule time for all students in Pre-Kindergarten through grade 5 to have at least 20 consecutive minutes of supervised, safe, and unstructured free-play recess PER DAY, 5 days per week, and preferably outdoors (weather permitting).
 Free-play recess shall not be withheld for academic or punitive reasons.
 Free-play recess shall not replace nor be substitute for physical education.

 These scheduled breaks for unstructured play allow students to develop negotiation and leadership skills, self-control, and other communication skills that will help them develop into productive citizens.
 Just as adults need breaks throughout the day, so do our energetic and curious children.